Public Information

 The undergraduate Community and Environmental Planning Program defines student achievement as follows:

-1. Students will successfully complete all degree requirements in the shortest amount of time possible, but not longer than 6 years.
+1. Students will successfully complete all degree requirements in the shortest amount of time possible.

 3. Students will achieve a foundation in core knowledge in planning that will prepare them for both further study and the workplace.
 This foundation includes: